About the Vision

 Here are a few of the highlights:

-We have loads more to come in 2024.
-Please see the other pages of this website for all the events, news and initiatives that are taking place.
-You can also see what's happening on the ground here
+Please see the other pages of this website for all the events, news and initiatives that were taking place.